Minimum Empirical Divergence for Sub-Gaussian Linear Bandits: WARMUP: A LINEAR EXTENSION OF MINIMUM EMPIRICAL DIVERGENCE

 where $\hat{\Delta}_{a,t-1} = \max_{a^{'} \in [K]} \hat{\mu}_{t-1,a^{'}} - \hat{\mu}_{t-1,a}$ is the estimated reward gap at $t$, and $\hmu_{t,a}$ and $N_{t,a}$ are the empirical mean reward of arm $a$ based on past rewards from arm $a$ and the pull count of arm $a$, respectively.
 Throughout, we simply say MED for this instance and refer both of them interchangeably since they are the same in spirit.

 Towards a linear extension of MED, one may consider the following counterparts for the linear model:

 The second term in \eqref{main-eq:ms-to-linmed} is justified since the leverage score ($\lVert a \rVert^2_{V_{t-1}^{-1}}$) decreases with amount of exploration performed in the direction of $a$.
-This leads to an algorithm that we call LinMEDNOPT with the sampling distribution given by
+This leads to an algorithm that we call LinMEDNOPT (\textbf{Lin}ear \textbf{M}inimum \textbf{E}mpirical \textbf{D}ivergence with \textbf{N}o \textbf{OPT}imal design of experiment) with the sampling distribution given by

+where $f(t)$ is defined in \eqref{eq:main-f_tm1}.
 Our attempts to analyze the regret of this algorithm resulted in a polynomial dependence on $K$, which is undesirable since the strength of linear bandits is the ability to handle a large or even an infinite number of arms. \looseness=-1

 Indeed, one can find a problem where the regret scales with $K$ as follows.
 Specifically, consider a 2-dimensional problem where the best arm and $\theta^*$ are both $(1,0)\in \RR^2$.
 The rest of the $K-1$ arms are all $(0,1)\in \RR^2$; i.e., all the sub-optimal arms share the same feature representation.
 In the beginning, after a few arm pulls, LinMEDNOPT could misjudge one of the sub-optimal arms as the best arm with a constant probability (imagine $\hat\theta$ being around $(-1,0)$).
 Then, it assigns the same constant probability for choosing one of the sub-optimal arms in the next time step.
 Since there are $K-1$ such sub-optimal arms, the total probability assigned to them will be high.
 Consequently, this significantly reduces the probability assigned to the true optimal arm (at most $1/K$), resulting in not exploring in the direction of the optimal arm.
 Since pulling an arm in the direction of the suboptimal arm $(0,1)$ provides zero information on the best arm $(1,0)$, it will be not until the algorithm pulls the optimal arm a few times that it can recover from this undesirable state.
 The waiting time for this is $\Omega(K)$ during which we suffer a linear regret.
 This indeed happens and leads to an order $K$ regret numerically as can be seen in Figure~\ref{main-fig:k-dependency-figure}.